uavos/apx-changelog/README.md

 # apx-changelog

-PyPI package to generate changelogs from a git repository
+PyPI package to generate changelogs from a git repository.

 For examples, look at changelogs of the following projects: